davidegat/AIRCBot/README.md

 3. **AI Response Errors:**
    - Ensure LMStudio is running and accessible at `http://localhost:1234/v1/chat/completions`.
 A warning should be issued in the bot console if local API is unreachable.
+      - NOTE: To use a different endpoint for local LLMs, just customize the LLM_ENDPOINT variable on top of the code.
    - If you modified the code to support external API, check if your endpoint and parameters are correct for your model.
    - If you modified the system prompt, try adapting it to get better answers.